Milo175/Data-Analytics-Portfolio/README.md

 ## Visualizations & Analysis
 Note: each slide includes a filter function to select specifics year(s) to highlight and investigate

-### **Slide 1: A General Analysis, including total crimes committed, most dangerous area, average age of victims, gender distribution, and most common weapons used by criminals**
+### Slide 1: A General Analysis

 ![](PowerBI-Projects/Page%201.png)

-### **Slide 2: A bar chart with drill function to analyse the weapons used per crime type - description missing *included***
+### Slide 2: A bar chart with drill function to analyse common weapons used - description missing *included*
 Note: please see analysis to see why weapon type 'description missing' is important to include and/or exclude

 ![](PowerBI-Projects/Page%202.png)

-### **Slide 3: A bar chart with drill function to analyse the weapons used per crime type - description missing *excluded***
+### Slide 3: A bar chart with drill function to analyse common weapons used - description missing *excluded*
 Note: please see analysis to see why weapon type 'description missing' is important to include and/or exclude

 ![](PowerBI-Projects/Page%202.1.png)

-### **Slide 4: An example of drill down into the crime type 'Robbery' to view most common weapons used**
+### Slide 4: Drill down into the crime type 'Robbery' to view most common weapons used during robberies

 ![](PowerBI-Projects/Page%202.2.png)

-### Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week
+### Slide 5: Overview of crimes committed year-to-year and a bar chart to show trend in crimes per weekday

 ![](PowerBI-Projects/Page%203.png)